pburleson/SRBAutomappingModelObject/README.md

 That's it! we've updated our model object from the dictionary with ease.

+###  Updating a model object when the NSDictionary keys don't match our model object

 But what about a more complex case, where the source NSDictionary is a bit more complicated and the keys don't match?

 Let's try this out with a more complex NSDictionary: